What is Risk Appetite?

 The concept of risk appetite is something that is discussed and debated on a regular basis.
 COSO defines risk appetite as the “amount of risk, on a broad level, an organization is willing to accept in pursuit of value.”
 In many organizations, risk appetite is a nice theoretical topic to discuss, but it is rarely integrated into strategic planning.
 However, if companies simply talk about risk appetite and don’t do anything about it, they are missing the opportunity to set a boundary around how much risk a company is willing to take.
 Having a risk appetite articulated can allow a company with a robust risk appetite to set goals accordingly, with the same being true for risk adverse companies.

 To help boards and senior executives articulate its appetite for risk taking, COSO recently issued a new thought paper, Enterprise Risk Management: Understanding and Communicating Risk Appetite.
-The thought paper describes three steps that should be taken to properly consider risk appetite:
+The thought paper, authored by Dr. Larry Rittenberg and Frank Martens, describes three steps that should be taken to properly consider risk appetite:

 1. Develop risk appetite